 School of Architecture

-Diana Ibáñez López is Tutor at the RCA and Senior Curator at Create, an arts organisation dedicated to making projects that are useful to society.
-Create work in collaboration with communities, artists, architects and local authorities to establish new forms of infrastructure for art that have included a soft play centre; a job brokerage service; a spa; a community-minded art school; a drinks company; and a new kind of artists' housing.
+Diana Ibáñez López is a tutor at the Royal College of Art and Senior Curator at Create, an arts organisation dedicated to making projects that are useful to society.
+They work in collaboration with communities, artists and local authorities to establish new forms of infrastructure for art that have included a soft play centre; a job brokerage service; a spa; a community-minded art school; a drinks company.

 Diana is also an associate of The Why Factory, an architecture think-tank on future cities based at TU Delft.
 She has taught at UCL, Central Saint Martin’s, TU Delft and been a visiting professor at Karlsruhe University of Arts and Design.

 Diana studied architecture at Cambridge and the RCA, then transnational literature and linguistics at Münster University.Show more

 On graduating from Cambridge, Diana worked for MVRDV in Rotterdam, on projects including the Architecture Faculty at the TU Delft and the Rotterdam Markthal, both of which have won multiple international awards.
 During this time she lived in a national monument in which she ran regular events including a tango salon for squatters and film screenings to celebrate the transfer of Holland’s anarchist archives to the building.

 She has also worked for a San Francisco start-up, in local government in London, at Phaidon Press and as a postcolonial tour guide in the former Rio Tinto mines.